Ntropish/s-validator/docs/validators/number.md

 - `min: number`: Checks if the number is greater than or equal to the value.
 - `max: number`: Checks if the number is less than or equal to the value.
 - `gt: number`: Checks if the number is strictly greater than the value.
+- `gte: number`: Checks if the number is greater than or equal to the value.
 - `lt: number`: Checks if the number is strictly less than the value.
+- `lte: number`: Checks if the number is less than or equal to the value.
 - `integer: boolean`: Checks if the number is an integer.
 - `positive: boolean`: Checks if the number is positive (> 0).
 - `negative: boolean`: Checks if the number is negative (< 0).